 GHCOG Latest News

-The fourth installment for 2013 of the quarterly GHCOG Public Funding Notification Alert is now available!
-GHCOG publishes the newsletter quarterly to assist our members with infrastructure funding research.
+The first installment for 2014 of the quarterly GHCOG Public Funding Notification Alert is now available!
+GHCOG publishes the newsletter quarterly to assist our members with finding funding for their transportation, infrastructure, recreation, and planning projects.

 The Recreation and Conservation Office will be taking applications for recreation, habitat conservation, and boating projects in early 2014.
 Take this opportunity now as they will not be distributing funds again until 2016.
 See the link below for the full newsletter in PDF format.